Ashford University vs Post University

 The Financial Comparison

-Ten years after enrollment, Post University graduates earn a median of $38,696 compared to $35,404 at Ashford University.
-The payback period is 656.1 years at Ashford University versus 61.3 years at Post University.
+Then look at what that buys.
+Ten years after enrollment, Post University graduates earn a median $38,696 against $35,404 at Ashford University.
+The cost earns itself back in 656.1 years at Ashford University and 61.3 years at Post University.

 Head-to-Head Numbers